-Couscous has grown in popularity over the past few years, so you shouldn't have too much trouble finding it in most major supermarkets.
+Couscous has grown in popularity over the past few years, so you should not have too much trouble finding it in most major supermarkets.
 The first stop in a grocery store should be in the rice and/or grains aisle.
 This is where couscous is usually stocked at most grocery stores.